Daniel Baldridge

-Daniel Matthew Baldridge (born October 21, 1985), is an American former professional football offensive tackle.
+Daniel Matthew Baldridge (born October 21, 1985), is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2010.
 He played college football for the Marshall Thundering Herd.

 Early life

 Baldridge did not play football until his senior year at Opelousas High School.

 In the class of 2005, Baldridge was rated a two-star recruit by Rivals.com.
 He was also rated both a two-star recruit and the No. 144 offensive tackle in the country on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.

 Baldridge committed to Marshall on February 2, 2005.
 He also received an offer from UCLA.

 College career

 Baldridge started 24 games for the Marshall Thundering Herd during his college career.
 He started all thirteen games during his senior year and earned second-team All-Conference USA honors.
 He was redshirted in 2005.